reduxjs/redux/docs/recipes/WritingTests.md

 ### Connected Components

-In order to achieve separation of concerns and create reusable components, we often wrap one component inside another using decorators.
-For example, consider the `App` component:
+If you use a library like [React Redux](https://github.com/rackt/react-redux), you might be using [higher-order components](https://medium.com/@dan_abramov/mixins-are-dead-long-live-higher-order-components-94a0d2f9e750) like [`connect()`](https://github.com/rackt/react-redux#connectmapstatetoprops-mapdispatchtoprops-mergeprops).
+This lets you inject Redux state into a regular React component.

+Consider the following `App` component:

 ```js
 import { connect } from 'react-redux';

 class App extends Component { /* ... */ }

 export default connect(mapStateToProps)(App);
 ```

-In a unit test, you would normally import the class like this:
+In a unit test, you would normally import the `App` component like this:

 ```js
 import App from './App';
 ```

-However when you import the component, you’re actually holding the wrapper component returned by `connect()`, and not the `App` component itself.
+However when you import it, you’re actually holding the wrapper component returned by `connect()`, and not the `App` component itself.
 If you want to test its interaction with Redux, this is good news: you can wrap it in a [`<Provider>`](https://github.com/rackt/react-redux#provider-store) with a store created specifically for this unit test.
 But sometimes you want to test just the rendering of the component, without a Redux store.

 In order to be able to test the App component itself without having to deal with the decorator, we recommend you to also export the undecorated component: